 Cheese straws are one of those Southern recipes that are traditional at almost any kind of gathering.
-There are hundreds of ways to make them but this low carb recipe is adapted to be super quick and easy.
-Since this keto friendly, gluten free version of a vintage cheese straws recipe has just 1 carb you can enjoy these cheesy, crumbly, satisfying snacks anytime.
+There are hundreds of ways to make them but this keto cheese straws recipe is adapted to be super quick and easy.
+Since this keto friendly, gluten free version of a vintage cheese straws recipe has just 1 net carbs you can enjoy these cheesy, crumbly, satisfying snacks anytime.

 I found this recipe in a mid-1940s cookbook and decided that it was perfect for adapting to low carb.
 It isn’t puff pastry or a paste that you have to force through a cookie press.
-THIS easy cheese straw recipe is straight forward and simple.
+This keto cheese straw recipe is straight forward and simple.
 I like simple, don’t you?

 Since it was so very basic I knew it would be a good candidate for adapting to a low carb diet.

-The original recipe called for breadcrumbs – and y’all know that my favorite substitution for bread crumbs is hemp seeds. with all of that fiber they add 0 net carbs and give foods a nice texture.
-I haven’t tried any substitutions for the hemp seeds but I suspect that if you don’t want to use them coarsely ground pork rinds would work well.
+The original recipe called for breadcrumbs and you know that my favorite substitution for bread crumbs is hemp seeds.
+With all of that fiber, hemp seeds are keto approved as they add 0 net carbs Best of all, they give foods a nice texture.
+I haven’t tried any substitutions for the hemp seeds but I suspect that if you don’t want to use them, coarsely ground pork rinds would work well.
 If you do try the pork rinds please come back and leave a comment to let me know how it worked for you!

 If you aren’t familiar with Southern cheese straws you’ve been missing out!
-They are something like crackers, something like pastry, and something like nothing you’ve ever tasted.
-The sharper the Cheddar the more flavor they have.
+They are something like crackers, something like cheese wafers, and something like nothing you’ve ever tasted.
+The sharper the Cheddar cheese the more flavor they have.
+I tried parmesan cheese but the cheddar cheese tastes so much better.

-Traditionally they are served with cocktails, or the soup or salad course at a meal.
+Traditionally they are served with cocktails as an appetizer or the soup or salad course at a meal.
 They’re just perfect little bites for afternoon nibbling.
-I like to add a little chipotle powder or cayenne to mine but with this recipe I used Creole seasoning.
-If you use cayenne instead of the seasoning be sure to add a little salt.
+I like to add a little chipotle powder or cayenne pepper to mine but with this recipe I used Creole seasoning.
+If you use cayenne instead of the seasoning be sure to add a little salt and a bit of garlic powder for flavor.

-These low carb appetizers are so easy to make that you probably won’t have any trouble.
-Here are some tips-
+These keto appetizers are so easy to make that you probably won’t have any trouble.
+Here are some tips:

 - Make sure the dough is well chilled before rolling out.
-It tends to be very sticky if it’s not chilled enough.
+It tends to be very sticky if it’s not cold enough.

 - Roll out right on the silpat mat that you’re planning to bake it on.